Best in Travel is here! Discover 2025’s destinations

 But larger pets like dogs are not generally allowed into business places and eating establishments.
 You will, however, run into stray dogs along the beaches, particularly in the Pigeon Island area.
 Those dogs are generally friendly and accustomed to receiving food from kind visitors and locals.

 And as busy as the capital city Castries is during the day, it’s much more deserted at night.
-You should always take some measures to protect yourself while traveling.
+You should always take some measures to protect yourself, particularly if you are a female traveling alone.

 • Always have your cell phone handy in case of an emergency.
 If you need a local SIM card, pre-paid mobile phone cards are available island-wide at telecommunications companies Digicel and FLOW.